Story at a glance:

 • Durable.
 Like most earthen materials, adobe brick is extremely durable and boasts a high compressive strength; when properly maintained, adobe bricks can last for thousands of years.

 • Fire-resistant.
-Due to the fact that adobe bricks are composed primarily of earthen materials, they are naturally fire resistant and are capable of withstanding wildfires with minimal damage.
+Because adobe bricks are composed primarily of earthen materials, they are naturally fire-resistant, capable of withstanding wildfires with minimal damage.

 Cons of Adobe Brick